 Using these practical ways on budgeting for your Christmas dinner you can halve the amount you would have spent on your christmas food shopping, and nobody will be able to tell the difference.
 Of course, we all want to indulge ourselves during the festive season.
-Still, this shouldn't mean we start the New Year with taking out Wonga payday loans to pay for it all.
+Still, this shouldn't mean we start the New Year in debt.
 All you need is planning and organisation, and you can enjoy an unforgettable Christmas without spending a fortune on your Christmas dinner.

-9 FREE and Meaningful Ways to Help Spread the Joy of Christmas as We Fight Corona
+9 FREE and Meaningful Ways to Help Spread the Jov of Christmas